 You may be considering an acquisition as a way of overcoming challenging market entry barriers, which can otherwise be a costly and time-consuming process.

-How to finance the purchase
+How to finance the acquisition

-Unless you are able to pay cash for your acquisition, you will require some kind of financing in order to be successful.
+When financing a business acquisition unless you are able to pay cash for your acquisition, you will require some kind of financing in order to be successful.

 Acquisition finance effectively becomes a choice between debt, equity or a combination of both.